386BSD: FreeBSD and NetBSD

-Lawsuit
+The FreeBSD website at the time claimed that 386BSD suffered from "neglect".
+However, the 386BSD site claimed that this is not true:

+Unix and BSD lawsuit

 Due to a lawsuit (UNIX System Laboratories, Inc. v.
 Berkeley Software Design, Inc.), some potentially so-called encumbered source was agreed to have been distributed within the Berkeley Software Distribution Net/2 from the University of California, and a subsequent release (1993, 4.4BSD-Lite) was made by the university to correct this issue.
-However, 386BSD, Dr. Dobb's Journal, and William Jolitz and Lynne Jolitz were never parties to these or subsequent lawsuits or settlements arising from this dispute with the University of California, and continued to publish and work on the 386BSD code base before, during, and after these lawsuits without limitation.
+However, 386BSD, Dr. Dobb's Journal, and the Jolitzes were never parties to these or subsequent lawsuits or settlements arising from this dispute with the University of California, and continued to publish and work on the 386BSD code base before, during, and after these lawsuits without limitation.
 There has never been any legal filings or claims from the university, USL, or other responsible parties with respect to 386BSD.
 Finally, no code developed for 386BSD done by William Jolitz and Lynne Jolitz was at issue in any of these lawsuits.